kevinrodrigues/simple-node-server/README.md

 ## Usage

-There are two dependancies: `connect` & `serve-static` to install them run the below:
+There are two dependancies: `connect` & `serve-static` to install them run the following on command line:

 ```
 npm install connect serve-static